Greta Thunberg: Post-high school graduation

-Thunberg was arrested in London that October for her part in protesting against the Energy Intelligence Forum, described as the "Oscars of oil".
+Thunberg was arrested in London that October for protesting against the Energy Intelligence Forum, described as the "Oscars of oil" as part of demonstrations organized by campaigning group Fossil Fuel London.
 She was charged with failure to comply with a lawful order to disperse, a "condition imposed under Section 14 of the Public Order Act".
 She appeared at Westminster Magistrates' Court and entered a plea of "not guilty".
 Early the following year, the case was dismissed by the presiding judge after the prosecution rested.
 The judge agreed with the defence that "the crown had failed to present enough evidence to prove their case".

 In April 2024, Thunberg participated in an Extinction Rebellion–led protest in The Hague where law enforcement forcibly removed her from blocking a road.
 She then joined another group of Extinction Rebellion protesters who were blocking a different road and was again removed.
 The BBC and some other media outlets reported that Thunberg was arrested while some media outlets only mention that she was detained.
 It is unclear whether criminal charges were – or will be – filed.
 Shortly afterwards, she was charged with civil disobedience for allegedly ignoring police orders to leave two climate demonstrations which law enforcement claim were blocking Sweden's parliament building in March.
 Her refusal to comply with police orders caused her to be forcibly removed.
 Thunberg entered a plea of not guilty.
 A Swedish court convicted her and she was fined (equivalent to US$550).
 Thunberg was also ordered to pay an additional kr 1,000 (equivalent to US$92) in damages.

 In June 2025, Thunberg participated in the Budapest Pride to protest its ban by the Hungarian parliament.
 On 26 July 2025, Thunberg joined the protests in North Macedonia against the construction of a hydroelectric power plant on the Došnica River on the Kožuf Mountain.
 On 31 July 2025, Thunberg joined the Serbian anti-corruption protests in Belgrade against Aleksandar Vučić's regime.